-In the present study we show the development and the data generated based on a integrated subsurface-land surfaceatmosphere system TSMP.
-Plausibility tests for the derived simulated reality which tries to mimic the Neckar catchment in southwestern Germany, show that the simulated catchment is able to reproduce realistic behavior when compared to measurements.
+In the present study, we show the development and the data generated based on an integrated subsurface-land-surfaceatmosphere system (TerrSysMP, TSMP).
+Plausibility tests for the derived simulated reality, which tries to mimic the Neckar catchment in southwestern Germany, show that the virtual Neckar catchment is able to reproduce realistic behavior when compared to measurements.
 Comparisons of simulated precipitation and ABL statistics show a very reasonable agreement with observations.
-However, comparisons with observed passive microwave measurements by satellites shows clearly a systematic bias which is probably related to a mixture of systematic errors in the latter, assumptions in the used forward operator, parameterizations of land surface properties (soil parameters) in the simulation, and missing processes therein (e.g., preferential flow, hill-slope processes).
+However, comparisons with observed passive microwave measurements by satellites clearly show a systematic bias which is probably related to a mixture of systematic errors in the latter, assumptions in the used forward operator, parameterizations of landsurface properties (soil parameters) in the simulation, and missing processes therein (e.g., preferential flow, hillslope processes).
 The analysis also shows a realistic connection between evapotranspiration and distance to groundwater in the simulation, while larger deviations from reality are found for river discharge dynamics.
 The deficiencies could be traced to the model resolution, which limits the often much smaller river widths to multiples of the model resolution, and to the way river discharge is handled in the ParFlow component of TerrSysMP.
 A new parameterization scheme proposed by Schalge et al. (2019) will avoid such problems in future model simulations.
-The main issues we face for the upper Neckar are too high soil moisture and shallow groundwater levels.
+The main issues we face for the upper Neckar are too-high soil moisture and shallow groundwater levels.
 Several ideas have been proposed to improve the setup including scaling of the surface roughness and soil parameters in response to the results we obtained here.
-While these changes would show improvements, they are likely marginal or very specific (river discharge characteristics) and would therefore not warrant the great computational cost to re-run for such a long time.
-Future model developments of TerrSysMP may enable this option and it would be interesting to compare resulting datasets and quantify the simulation speed increase by using GPU compute technologies.
-Overall the results are encouraging regarding the viability of the simulated reality as key input parameters to the land surface and subsurface show very good agreement with observations.
-For these reasons, the analysis show that the results can be used as a basis for the community for, among others, exploring feedbacks between compartments, identify in which conditions simplification of the models could be done (Baroni et al., 2019) or develop and test methods for assimilating observations across compartments.
-We encourage the scientific community to explore this data for the different applications.
-Within the study we also highlighted some limitations mainly due to the still sever technical limitation and the IT-requirements.
-We anticipate however that more sophisticated versions of simulated catchments (higher resolution, improved parameterization of sub-scale processes as discussed above) are already in progress that could be also compared to this dataset in further study.
+While these changes would show improvements, they are likely marginal or very specific (river discharge characteristics) and would therefore not warrant the great computational cost to rerun for such a long time.
+Future developments of TerrSysMP may enable this option and it would be interesting to compare resulting datasets and quantify the increase of simulation speed by using GPU compute technologies.

+Overall, the results are encouraging regarding the viability of the simulated reality as key input parameters to the land surface and subsurface show very good agreement with observations.
+For these reasons, the analyses show that the results can be used as a basis for the community for, among others, exploring feedbacks between compartments, identify in which conditions simplification of the models could be done (Baroni et al., 2019) or develop and test methods for assimilating observations across compartments.
+We encourage the scientific community to explore these data for the different applications.
+Within the study, we also highlighted some limitations mainly due to the still-severe technical limitation and the IT requirements.
+We anticipate, however, that more sophisticated versions of simulated catchments (higher resolution, improved parameterization of subscale processes as discussed above) that could be also compared to this dataset in further study are already in progress.